-At Google, Wesley was one of the earliest General Partner at GV (Google Ventures), where he built out the investment team and held board or observer seats in Angelist, Aptelligent (exited to VMWare), iPerian (exited to Bristol Myers-Squibb), and Dialpad.
-Wesley also led investments in Robin Hood, Gusto, Optimizely, DataPad (exited to Cloudera), Freshplum (exited to TWTR), Namo Media (exited to TWTR), and Parse (exited to FB).
-He is a recipient of Google’s Founders Award–the company’s most prestigious recognition–for leading the development of Google’s early client efforts, which led to the creation of Google Chrome.
+Wesley was previously a General Partner at GV (formerly Google Ventures), where he built the investment team, and held board or observer seats in Angelist, Aptelligent (exit to VMW), iPerian (exit to BMS), and Dialpad.
+Wesley led the seed investing program and was among the first checks into Plaid, RobinHood, Vungle ($750M exit to Blackstone), Gusto, Optimizely, DataPad (exit to Cloudera), Freshplum (exit to TWTR), Namo Media (exit to TWTR), and Parse (exit to FB).